GoogleCloudPlatform/nodejs-getting-started/README.md

 ### Run the tests

-* Make sure you're authenticated with the gcloud sdk and your gcloud project has enabled all the APIs used by these tutorials.
+* Make sure you're authenticated with the `gcloud` SDK and your GCP project has enabled all the APIs used by these tutorials.
 * Make sure you've got the required environment variables set.
-(Take a look at the various config.js files.)
+(Take a look at the various `config.js` files.)
 ```bash
 git clone git@github.com:GoogleCloudPlatform/nodejs-getting-started.git
 cd nodejs-getting-started